Understanding the Data Warehouse Architecture

 Each time the data cube is processed, the data stored in the star schemas in the relational database are pulled into the OLAP cube, aggregated, and stored.
 The data in the cube is aggregated so that high-level reports, which would otherwise require complex processing using the star schema, are simple select statements.
 The cube provides a central place to obtain data for reports without having to know the schema for each operational store and without having to access each store separately.

-Report Designer is a component of Visual Studio that allows you to define the Team Foundation data warehouse as a data source and then design a report interactively.
+Report Designer is a component of Visual Studio 2005 that allows you to define the Team Foundation data warehouse as a data source and then design a report interactively.
 Report Designer provides tabbed windows for Data, Layout, and Preview, and you can add datasets to accommodate a new report design idea, or adjust report layout based on preview results.
 In addition to the Data, Layout, and Preview design surfaces, Report Designer provides query builders, an Expression editor, and wizards to help you place images or step you through the process of creating a simple report.
-For more information about using Report Designer, see Getting Started With Custom Reports for Team System.
+For more information about using Report Designer, see.

 Team Foundation integrates with Microsoft Excel to allow you to use Microsoft Excel to manage your project and produce reports.
 Microsoft Excel provides pivot tables and charts for viewing and analyzing multi-dimensional data.
 You can bind these pivot tables directly to the Team Foundation OLAP cube, so you can interact with the data in the cube.
-For more information about using Microsoft Excel for reporting, see Using Microsoft Excel for Team Foundation Server Reporting.
+For more information about using Microsoft Excel for reporting, see.

 Security for the Team Foundation data warehouse is defined at the database level, while security for team reports is at the team project level.
 The Team Foundation Server administrator determines who has access to the data in the data warehouse by granting or revoking permissions on the user's account.
 By default, write access to the warehouse is restricted to a service account under which the warehouse service runs.
 Each tool adapter has write access to the data warehouse because it runs in this security context.
 Read-only access is granted by the administrator to individual users or groups of users.
 A user who has permission to view the data in the warehouse for a particular team project has full access to all of the data for that project.
 However, a user with permission to view the data for one team project cannot automatically view the data from another team project.
-For more information about granting or denying read-only access to the data warehouse, see How to: Change the Security Settings for the Data Warehouse for Team System.
+For more information about granting or denying read-only access to the data warehouse, see.